Southern Methodist University: Endowment and financial resources

 Southern Methodist University's 2019 endowment of $1.664 billion ranked 67th largest among the endowments of colleges and universities in the United States and Canada, and it was one of only 110 institutions with an endowment greater than $1 billion as of June 30, 2019.

 The university's endowment surpassed $2 billion for the first time in the university's history in 2021, having previously surpassed $1 billion in 2005.

 On February 26, 2016, SMU announced that through its "Second Century Centennial Campaign" which concluded on December 31, 2015, had raised $1.15 billion, the largest fundraising campaign of any institution in North Texas's history, the largest total for a private Texas university, and the fourth largest of any university in Texas.
 The Centennial Campaign, coinciding with the 100-year anniversary of the university's founding in 1911 and opening in 1915 also made SMU one of only 34 private colleges and universities in the United States to complete a campaign of $1 billion or more.

 Its previous fundraising campaign, "A Time to Lead", which concluded in April 2002 and raised $542 million was the largest fundraising campaign in the school's history at the time.
 Under R. Gerald Turner's leadership and through two successive campaigns in under 20 years, SMU has received well over $1.6 billion in commitments in support of institutional priorities.

-By 1986 as the university neared the 75th anniversary of its founding, SMU's endowment had grown from $60 million a decade earlier in 1976 to nearly $325 million, at the time the 27th largest in the country.
+By 1986, as the university neared the 75th anniversary of its founding, SMU's endowment had grown from $60 million a decade earlier in 1976 to nearly $325 million, at the time the 27th largest in the country.
 The previous "The Design for the Third Generation" fundraising campaign, which concluded in May 1983 raised nearly $120 million in gifts and pledges.

 Campuses

 Main campus

 The main campus hosts the George W. Bush Presidential Center, seen here during the dedication attended by five living US presidents.

 The main campus of Southern Methodist University is mostly located in University Park, a municipality in Dallas County, Texas.
 The campus extends into the Dallas city limits, and into the city limits of Highland Park.
 It is located on 234 acres of land just west of US Route 75.
 Dallas Hall is the centerpiece for this campus and is the administrative center for the Dedman College of Humanities and Sciences.

 Most of the campus is centered around Bishop Boulevard, an elongated, tree-lined loop road that also serves as the site for "Boulevarding", SMU's version of the tailgating seen on many American college campuses.
-The campus was ranked as the most beautiful campus in America by Condé Nast Traveler in 2016 and also hosts the George W. Bush Presidential Center, located on the east side of the campus.
-The library and museum are privately administered by the National Archives and Records Administration, while the university holds representation on the institute board.
+The campus was ranked as the most beautiful campus in America by Condé Nast Traveler in 2016 and also hosts the George W. Bush Presidential Center on the east side of the campus.